turbot/steampipe-mcp/README.md

 - Start with simple questions about one resource type
 - Add more complexity or conditions after seeing the initial results

-Claude will:
-- Choose the appropriate Steampipe tables for your request
-- Write efficient SQL queries behind the scenes
-- Format the results in a clear, readable way
-- Provide insights and recommendations based on best practices

 ## Local Development

 To set up the project for local development: